What Can You Do With a Nursing Degree?

 An associate degree in nursing is a two–year degree.
 This is a program you can typically complete through a community or online college, or a hospital–based school of nursing.
 The focus of an ADN will largely be on the technical aspects of basic nursing.
 Like most associate degree programs, you will also pursue a parallel liberal arts curriculum.

 - Pediatric Nursing

-If you’re not interested in completing the peripheral college coursework that comes with an associate’s degree, you could consider earning a certificate to work as an Licensed Practice Nurse (LPN) — sometimes also called a licensed vocational nurse (LVN).
+If you’re not interested in completing the peripheral college coursework that comes with an associate degree, you might consider earning a certificate to work as a licensed practical nurse (LPN) — sometimes also called a licensed vocational nurse (LVN).
 Earning LPN/LVN certification is generally the most basic threshold for entry into nursing education, requiring between one and two years of training at a trade or technical school.
 Some community colleges may offer LPN/LVN certification as well.

-The Bachelor of Nursing Degree program is typically a three to four year program and, in a great many healthcare settings, is considered the basic point of qualification for work as a Registered Nurse.
-While you can sit for a licensure exam and become an RN with an ADN or LPN certification, your odds of gainful employment are markedly better once you’ve earned a bachelor’s degree in nursing.
-Your BN/BSN program will focus on human development, biology and psychology; on the cultural, economic and social issues pertinent to healthcare; on the behavioral science theories underlying nursing practice; and on the knowledge and skills needed to work across the full spectrum of healthcare settings.
-Again, if this is a path you might be interested in pursuing, you might consider becoming an RN first (through certificate training or an associate’s degree).
+The bachelor of nursing degree program is typically a three– to four–year program and can act as an entry point to nursing careers by preparing graduates to become RNs, if they haven’t done so already.
+While you can take the specialized courses and extra clinical practice to become an RN with an ADN or LPN certification, your odds of gainful employment are markedly better once you’ve earned a bachelor’s degree in nursing.
+Your BN/BSN program will focus on human development, biology, and psychology; on the cultural, economic, and social issues pertinent to healthcare; on the behavioral science theories underlying nursing practice; and on the knowledge and skills needed to work across the full spectrum of healthcare settings.
+Again, if this is a path you’re interested in pursuing, you might consider becoming an RN first (through certificate training or an associate degree).
 This can reduce the length of your BSN program to as little as a year–and–a–half in duration.